reportmill/SnapKit/ReadMe.md

 the UI layer.
 SnapKit provides this same separation with the snap.gfx package that contains:

 - Full set of geometric primitives: Rect, Point, Size, Insets, Pos (for alignment)
 - Transform for arbitrary transforms and coordinate conversions: rotate, scale, skew
 - Full set of Shape primitives: Rect, RoundRect, Arc, Ellipse, Line, Path, Polygon
 - Paint define fill styles with common subclasses: Color, GradientPaint, ImagePaint
 - Stroke for defining outline style, and Border for a stroke in a specific Paint
 - Effects for rich rendering: Shadow, Reflect, Emboss, Blur
 - Font and FontFile objects (wrap around platform fonts)
 - Painter capable of rendering shapes, images and text with transform, fill, stroke, effect
 - Image object (wraps around platform image)

-- RichText object for managing large text content with attributes

-- TextStyle object to manage a set of attributes: font, color, underline, hyper links, format, etc.

-- TextBox object for managing RichText in a geometric region (with spelling and hyphenation)

 - SoundClip for playing sounds